tariqhamid/oose/README.md

     [
       //output a video transcoded to mp4
       {
-        //the oose profile
+        //the custom profile takes raw ffmpeg options with no defaults
-        profile: 'customTranscode',
+        profile: 'custom',
         //ffmpeg preset
         preset: 'fast'
         //ffmpeg crf